data-and-design/data-and-design.github.io/classes/4871/reading-responses.md

 ## Which role am I this week?

-In Canvas, under the "People" tab, students have been assigned to groups under the "Reading response rotation" tab.
-Check the [schedule](./schedule) under each week to see which rotation is assigned to which role for a week.
+1. In Canvas, under the "People" tab, check which group you are assigned to in the "Reading response rotation" tab.
+2. Go to the [schedule](./schedule) and check the current week.
+3. Do the reading response role that is assigned to your group number for that week.
+Your group number will never change, but the role will change each week.

 ---